Delhi–Meerut Regional Rapid Transit System: Future plans

 In January 2024, the National Capital Region Transport Corporation drafted a plan to extend the RRTS corridor from its terminating point in Meerut to Haridwar via Muzaffarnagar.
-NCRTC officials stated that, if the plan is implemented, the travel time from Delhi to Haridwar would be reduced to just 2 hours, compared to the current 3-4 hours by road and 5-6 hours by rail.
+NCRTC officials stated that, if the plan is implemented, the travel time from Delhi to Haridwar would be reduced to just 2 hours, compared to the current 3–4 hours by road and 5–6 hours by rail.
 The officials decided to conduct a physical survey of the proposed section to assess the feasibility and execution of the project.
 A detailed project report will be prepared to further analyse the practicality of the corridor.

-Environmental protection and sustainability measures

-During the construction of the RRTS, the National Capital Region Transport Corporation implemented measures to manage environmental impact and maintain traffic flow.
-Construction was carried out within barricaded areas, and anti-smog guns and water sprinklers were used to control dust.
-Raw materials and debris were stored in covered sections at designated sites.
-The NCRTC also conducted road repair and maintenance work beneath completed viaduct sections.
+Sustainability measures

 The project will install 25,000 solar panels on station and depot rooftops, generating 11 MW of electricity and reducing carbon dioxide emissions by 615 tonnes annually, totalling 15,375 tonnes over 25 years.
 Of the 25,000 panels, 16 stations in the Meerut Metro section will each receive approximately 1,100 panels, while the remaining nine stations will receive around 400 panels.
 The solar panels are expected to meet 70% of the energy demand.
 With reduced friction and reliance on rail-based transit, the corridor will consume one-fifth the fossil fuel of road vehicles.
 Water recycling, rainwater harvesting, and sewage treatment systems are also being implemented to promote conservation.
 These measures will reduce carbon dioxide emissions by an estimated 250,000 tonnes annually and conserve water.